Build A Mentally Healthy, Resilient Brain

-Please ask us about our full-day or half-day workshops and 4 week ‘build a resilient brain’ program.
+Please ask us about our one-off workshops, full-day or half-day workshops and 4 week ‘build a resilient brain’ program.

 Ciara Millar, Manager Suicide, Mental Health and General Investigations.
-Coroners Prevention Unit.
-“At the beginning of the program I was not getting enough deep sleep (approximately 20 min per night according to my FitBit), so despite sleeping for 8 hours I did not feel refreshed each morning.
+Coroners Court of Victoria.
+“At the beginning of the eight week Wise program I was not getting enough deep sleep (approximately 20 min per night according to my FitBit), so despite sleeping for 8 hours I did not feel refreshed each morning.
 Since practicing a mindfulness meditation each night as suggested by Sally, I am now getting approx. 1.5 hours deep sleep per night!
 Sally is extremely kind, gentle and engaging.
 She makes everyone feel welcomed and valued, and does not show any judgement – this made me feel safe in her sessions.
 Sally has the ability to teach mindfulness tools in a practical way, ensuring learnings are transferrable to real life events.
 I thoroughly enjoyed the program and highly recommend Sally and Engage Health!”.

 Anonymous, The Coroners Court of Victoria.
 “The Wise program was really well put together, with in person group sessions to explore and discuss techniques and experiences, formal and informal practices to try out and work out which ones were most helpful, and further reading or videos to learn more about the scientific basis for mindfulness”.